znjameswu/epgi/doc/reversible_task.md

 # Several code guidelines for this project
 1. Whenever an async work writes into a non-exclusive mutex, a cooperative flag must be used.
 2. Whenever an async work calls the global scheduler, a cooperative flag must be used.

+# List of reversible side effect in EPGI
+For an async work, the following side effects are supposed to be reversible
+1. Try occupy the node itself, whether succeedded or backqueued
+2. Write back build results
+3. Leave a reservation in provider
+4. Mark consumer root itself

+Note: propagating consumer lane marking upward may be non-reversible, check out relaxed lane consistency design.